 So, What Comprises a Good Sales Compensation Plan?

-There are two aspects to compensation provided to sales reps.
+There are two aspects of compensation provided to sales reps.

 First is the salary and second is commission.
 The salary is your salesperson’s fixed income (paid out bimonthly or monthly), and the commission is paid out based on their performance and the number of deals they’ve closed.